abrioux/hackernews-apollo/README.md

 ### `yarn start`

 Runs the server in the development mode.<br>
-Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
+Open [http://localhost:4000](http://localhost:4000) to view GraphQL playground in the browser.

 ### `yarn prisma deploy`